Do the Digit Insurance

 Most of the cells in the human body are red blood cells.
 Hence, it is very important to keep the RBC levels in check to avoid possible medical disorders.
 Haematocrit test in a blood test is one of the ways to measure the number of red blood cells in an individual's blood sample.

-What Is HCT in a Blood Test?
+What is HCT in a Blood Test?

 The Haematocrit test or HCT in blood test is a test that measures the amount of red blood cells in an individual’s blood.
 Erythrocytes or red blood cells are responsible for carrying oxygen throughout the human body.
 Both high and low red blood cell counts can lead to chronic diseases or several medical conditions.
 The HCT is also known as PCV or Packed-cell Volume test.